 Given the institutional and legislative background as well as the Government’s commitments undertaken for acceding to the European Union, the Romanian oil and gas industry was gradually privatized after 1989 (the year which marked the fall of the communist regime).

-However, in early 2020, an emergency government ordinance introduced several restrictions on grounds of national security regarding to the holding of petroleum concessions.
-According to the said enactment, (i) the granting a new petroleum concession may be refused to any entity which is effectively controlled by nationals or entities originating from outside of the EU, (ii) the Government was granted the right to terminate on-going petroleum agreements having as titleholder an entity which is effectively controlled by nationals or entities originating from outside of the EU, and (iii) any direct or indirect transfer of a participating interest in a petroleum concession may be performed only with the prior approval of the Government.
+However, via the amendments brought in early 2020 to the Petroleum Law no 238 of 2014, several restrictions on grounds of national security regarding to the holding of petroleum concessions were introduced.
+According to the said: (i) the granting of a new petroleum concession may be refused to any entity which is effectively controlled by nationals or entities originating from outside of the EU, (ii) the Government was granted the right to terminate on-going petroleum agreements having as titleholder an entity which is effectively controlled by nationals or entities originating from outside of the EU, and (iii) any direct or indirect transfer of a participating interest in a petroleum concession may be performed only with the prior approval of the Government.

-Furthermore, the regulatory framework regarding offshore operations contain certain local content requirements, as detailed in our answer to question 10.
+Furthermore, the regulatory framework regarding offshore operations contain certain local content requirements, as further presented under section 10 below.

 What are the key features of the environmental and health and safety regime that applies to upstream oil and gas activities?

-The carry-out of petroleum operations require the performance of specific environmental impact assessment, health and safety regulatory procedures under national laws transposing EU legislation (such as Directive 2014/52/UE and Directive 2013/30/EU) and with the observance of international industry practices.
-Depending on the type of the operations, their capacity and location, the transboundary impact may be incidental.
+The carry-out of petroleum operations require performance of a specific environmental impact assessment, of health and safety regulatory procedures under national laws transposing EU legislation (such as Directive 2014/52/UE and Directive 2013/30/EU), and the observance of international industry practices.
+Depending on the type of the operations, capacity thresholds and location, the transboundary impact may be incidental.

-Furthermore, specific environmental obligations for all petroleum projects (e.g., environment restoration obligations in case of abandonment, reporting obligations, etc) are provided by the Petroleum Law, while Law no. 165/2016 on the safety of offshore petroleum operations provides environmental obligations relating to offshore projects.
+Furthermore, specific environmental obligations for all petroleum projects (e.g., environment restoration obligations in case of abandonment, reporting obligations, etc.) are provided by the Petroleum Law, while Offshore Safety Law no. 165 of 2016 provides environmental obligations relating to offshore projects.

-Law no. 165/2016 transposes in the Romanian legislation the 2013 EU Directive on the safety of offshore oil and gas operations, enacting various obligations for operators of offshore petroleum operations and owners of installations with a view to prevent and mitigate major hazards (e.g., preparation of the Safety Case).
+The Offshore Safety Law transposes in the Romanian legislation the 2013 EU Directive on the safety of offshore oil and gas operations, enacting various obligations for operators of offshore petroleum operations and owners of installations with a view to prevent and mitigate major hazards (e.g., preparation of the Safety Case).

 How does the government derive value from oil and gas resources (royalties/production sharing/taxes)?
 Are there any special tax deductions or incentives offered?

-Romania has a royalty-based system, provided by law and stipulated in the individual petroleum agreements.
+Romania has a royalty-based system, provided by the Petroleum Law no. 238 of 2004 and captured in the individual petroleum agreements.
 The royalty percentage is computed against the quarterly production levels of the fields.
-Currently the percentage for natural gas ranges between 3.5% and 13%, the maximum threshold being for the quarterly production in excess of 200 106 cm while for crude oil and condensate the percentage ranges between 3.5% and 13.5%, the maximum threshold being for the quarterly production in excess of 100 toe.
+Currently the percentage for natural gas ranges between 3.5% and 13%, the maximum threshold being for the quarterly production in excess of 200 cm while for crude oil and condensate the percentage ranges between 3.5% and 13.5%, the maximum threshold being for the quarterly production in excess of 100 toe.

 In respect of the fiscal regime, the applicable legislation provides for some minimal tax deductions such as the exemption from excise duty for natural gas or the exemption from taxes for gas import, but no exemption for specific oil related activities.

-Nonetheless, the word most frequently used recently by the oil and gas industry to describe taxation has been instability.
+The word most frequently used by the oil and gas industry to describe taxation has been instability.
 Over the past 7 years, various pieces of legislation have added new taxes and/or amended existing ones.
-Many of such taxes have been highly challenged by the industry.
-By way of example, in 2018 alone a windfall tax on supplementary profits which was introduced in 2013 as a temporary tax and extended year by year afterwards was made permanent, a new windfall tax was enacted in relation to supplementary profits realized from offshore production and the annual fees payable by natural gas licence holders to NERA have been increased to 2% of the annual turnover (as compared to 0.1%).
-It is to be noted that the 2% fee mentioned at point (iii) above was repealed in 2019.
-The offshore windfall tax has been vividly contested by the offshore industry as being unfair, mainly because it establishes a fiscal regime more burdensome than the one applicable to onshore.
+By way of example, in 2018 alone: (i) the tax on supplementary profits related to (onshore) gas production which was introduced in 2013 as a temporary tax and extended year by year afterwards was made permanent, (ii) a similar tax related to crude production has also been further extended several times (currently, until 31 December 2025), and (iii) a new tax was enacted in relation to supplementary profits realized from offshore gas production was put forward via the Offshore Law 256 of 2018.
+This last tax has been vividly contested by the offshore industry as being unfair, mainly because it establishes a fiscal regime more burdensome than the one applicable to onshore.

 Are there any restrictions on export, local content obligations or domestic supply obligations?

-As EU member, Romania must observe the Third Energy Package which has as a philosophy the creation of a fully effective single energy market.
+As EU member, Romania must observe the Third Energy Package which aims to create a fully effective single energy market.
 This is in line with the Treaty on the Functioning of the European Union as well as with the core of EU law, the single market and its four freedoms: free movement of goods, capital, services, and labour.
 As such, except for limited exception such as the public service obligations, export restriction and/or domestic obligations should not be allowed.

-As far as local content obligations are concerned, these were put forward only in respect of offshore concessions, such as: at least 20% of staff involved in the operations must have a fiscal residency in Romania, the non-resident subcontractor’s obligation to establish and maintain a local subsidiary for the entire duration of the agreement and the priority purchase of goods and services from local/EU-based providers (under equivalent technical and pricing conditions).
+Local content obligations are provided by law only in respect of offshore concessions, the main one being that at least 20% of staff involved in the operations must have a fiscal residency in Romania, the non-resident subcontractor’s obligation to establish and maintain a local subsidiary for the entire duration of the agreement, and the priority purchase of goods and services from local/EU-based providers (under equivalent technical and pricing conditions).

 Does the regulatory regime include any specific decommissioning obligations?